-Tu B’Shevat is coming, starting on January 24, 2016 at sundown.
+Tu B’Shevat is coming!
 If you look closely at the photo to the left, you can see that my little fig tree is getting ready for the New Year of the Trees by dropping all its old leaves and playing dead.

 If you look even more closely (maybe with Photoshop) you’ll see that there are the tiniest beginnings of buds on the tips of those bare branches.
 The tree isn’t really dead; it’s preparing to leaf out.

 I’ve been looking dead lately myself.
 A series of ailments has laid me so low that writing blog posts has had to take a back seat.
 I hope, like the tree, to leaf out and bear fruit in the near future.